Gevrai/GridSystem/README.md

 # GridSystem

-A generic grid system for plug and play uses in Unity
+A generic 2 dimentional grid system that will be used to prototype game design ideas.